A Search Method for Large Polarization Kernels: Search algorithm

 Unfortunately, to the best of our knowledge, there are no simple algorithms for testing code equivalence.
 It was shown in \cite{petrank1997code} that code equivalence problem can be reduced to the graph isomorphism problem in polynomial time.
 The support splitting algorithm \cite{sendrier2000finding}\ can be used to find a permutation between equivalent codes.
 Code equivalence test based on canonical augmentation is proposed in \cite{bouyukliev2007about, bouyukliev2020computer}.

 The code equivalence problem is hard to decide.
-Instead of this, we propose to consider the codes $\mC_{K,v}^{(\phi+1)}$ with unique weight distribution $A_K^{(\phi+1)}(v)$ of the coset $\mC_K^{(\phi+1)} \oplus v$.
-Observe that this distribution can be directly obtained during the computation of the partial distance $d_H(v, \mC_K^{(\phi)})$.
-Certainly, nonequivalent codes may have the same weight distribution, therefore, if we use this modification, the algorithm is not guaranteed to find a kernel even if it exists.
+Instead of this, we propose to consider the codes $\mC_{K,v}^{(\phi)}$ with unique weight distribution $A_K^{(\phi+1)}(v)$ of the coset $\mC_K^{(\phi+1)} \oplus v$.
+Observe that this distribution can be directly obtained while computing of the partial distance $d_H(v, \mC_K^{(\phi)})$.
+Certainly, nonequivalent codes may have the same weight distribution, therefore, if we use this modification, the algorithm is not guaranteed to find a kernel with given PDP even if it exists.